In Yoko Ono’s Mend Piece (1966/2015), one goes beyond experiencing the artwork, to participating in its creation, to becoming an integral part of it.

 - 2 or more custom-built, wall-bound shelving units

 - White porcelain cups and saucers, broken into pieces

 - Mending supplies

 For booking information, contact Margery King, Curator, firstname.lastname@example.org, 212.988.7700, ext.
 246.

-Mend Piece is part of ArtRoom, an ongoing series of contemporary art installations organized by the AFA.
+Mend Piece is part of ArtRoom, an ongoing series of modern and contemporary art installations organized by the AFA.

 ArtRoom makes immersive and experiential art available to a wide range of museums and audiences, while highlighting the work of diverse international artists.
 It is a resource for cultural institutions seeking to bring a spectrum of installation art to their audiences.
-A museum may choose to present more than one available installation, however, no more than one installation may be scheduled for presentation at any one time.
-The AFA will facilitate the realization of the installations in order to ensure their success at each unique venue: liaising with the artists and/or originating collections and the venues; providing detailed installation plans and equipment (as necessary); and providing guidance for production and installation.
+The pieces in the series are meant to be experienced individually, rather than as a group exhibition.
+The AFA will facilitate the realization of each installation in order to ensure its success at each unique venue: liaising with the artist and/or originating collection and the venue; providing a detailed installation plan and equipment (as necessary); and providing guidance for production and installation.